Park Güell: Tickets

 See All Park Güell Ticket Options

-Situated in the heart of Barcelona, Park Güell stands as an artistic masterpiece and a captivating testament to Antoni Gaudí's genius and Catalonia's vibrant spirit.
-The UNESCO World Heritage Site is more than just a leisure space; it is a celebration of creativity, welcoming millions of visitors each year.
+Gaudi's fairy-tale-like dreamland landscape is in the heart of Barcelona and stands as an artistic masterpiece and a captivating testament to Antoni Gaudí's genius and Catalonia's vibrant spirit.
+The UNESCO World Heritage Site is more than just a leisure space; it is a celebration of creativity, welcoming millions of people each year.

 Early Vision and Construction (1900-1914)

-Gaudí, renowned for his Catalan Modernism architecture, commenced construction in 1900.
-The first plot was sold to Martí Trias i Domènech, a lawyer and friend of Güell.
+Construction started in 1900 and the first plot was sold to Martí Trias i Domènech, a lawyer and friend of Güell.
 Simultaneously, Gaudí's assistant, Francesc Berenguer, designed a showhouse to encourage sales.
-Gaudí, along with his father and niece, moved into this house in 1906.
-Today, this property is known as the 'Gaudí House Museum' and is open to the public.
+It was this house which Gaudí, his father and his niece actually ended up moving into in 1906 and today it is known as the 'Gaudí House Museum' and is open to the public.

-Eusebi Güell also developed a residence on the site, transforming an existing property into what became known as ‘Casa Larrard.’
+Eusebi Güell also developed a property on the site, transforming an existing property into what became known as ‘Casa Larrard.’

 Despite the grand vision, the residential project faced difficulties.
 By 1907, key features like the Grand Staircase, the entrance, and the Hypostyle Hall were completed.
 However, only two properties (Gaudí's house and Güell’s redeveloped property) were finished before the project was abandoned in 1914.

 Following its abandonment, Güell allowed the site to be used for public events, and it began appearing in tourist guides for Barcelona.
 After Güell's death in 1918, his family offered the land to the city of Barcelona, which purchased it in 1923.
-The park became city property and was opened to the public in 1926.
+The park became city property and was opened to the public in 1926 and that is how Park Güell came to be!

 Today, Park Güell remains a historic and cultural landmark, embodying the artistic flair of Gaudí and the cultural heritage of Catalonia.